Ice Cream for Dogs

 Both the bowl and the spoon were licked so clean you couldn’t tell I had used them.

-Small, white dog eating some ice cream for dogs.
+A white dog eating ice cream for dogs.

-Neither one licked their dog ice cream but instead ate it like they do ice cubes.
+Neither one licked their dog ice cream but instead ate it like they eat everything else, as fast as they can.

 It was definitely a success with my dogs.